|A/V Systems Consultation

 DrexelOne Mobile is a free app that lets you access personal, academic, financial, and career information from mobile devices.
 Everyone can access Drexel campus maps, directories, local merchants and menus, shuttle bus information, Dragon athletics, and general campus news and events.

 The DrexelOne Portal is a one-stop shop for accessing personal, academic, financial, and career information.
 Access to other services requiring sign-in, such as the University Libraries, commuter links, DragonCard funds, and vendor discounted software also are provided within DrexelOne.

-The Graphics Lab, part of Instructional Media Services (IMS), is managed by Peter Groesbeck, Graphic Designer.
-The lab provides design work and large format printing and mounting.
+The Graphics Lab, part of Instructional Media Services (IMS), provides large format printing and mounting.

 Hyperion is an Advanced Reporting Tool used by various administrative offices for data query and analysis, enterprise reporting, and global information delivery to drive business performance.
 It provides insight into key Enterprise modules across all parts of the University, including admissions, students, financial aid, SCDC/Co-op, finance, HR, payroll, procurement, and research.

 Instructional Media Services is the Audio/Visual and Graphics service department for Drexel University.
 IMS maintains media equipment in classrooms, trains faculty in the use of media-equipped classrooms, and creates instructional materials.